-This section evaluates the performance of our propoped algorithm compared with that of the original LDA algorithm based on using ORL.
+This section evaluates the performance of our propoped algorithms Line-based PCA and Line-based LDA compared with that of the original PCA and LDA algorithms based on using ORL.
 In the ORL database, there are ten different images of each of 40 distinct subjects.
 For some subjects, the images were taken at different times, varying the lighting, facial expressions (open / closed eyes, smiling / not smiling) and facial details (glasses / no glasses).
 All the images were taken against a dark homogeneous background with the subjects in an upright, frontal position (with tolerance for some side movement).

-In our experiments, firstly we tested the recognition rates with different number of training samples. k(k=2,3,4,5) images of each subject are randomly selected from the database for training and the remaining images of each subject for testing.
+In our experiments, firstly we tested the recognition rates with different number of training samples. k(k = 2, 3, 4, 5) images of each subject are randomly selected from the database for training and the remaining images of each subject for testing.
 For each value of k, 5 runs are performed with different random partition between training set and testing set.
-The block size 3 by 3 is used in this first experiment, and two methods which are LDA and BLDA are performed.
+The block size 3 by 3 is used in this first experiment with Line-based PCA and Line-based LDA.
 Table 1. shows the recognition results of the best recognition accuracy among all the dimension of feature vectors.
 It means we test on all dimension of feature vectors and choose the best recognition accuracy.

 Table 1.
-The recognition rates on ORL database with different training samples of two methods (LDA, BLDA -3x3 block size)
+The recognition rates on ORL database with different training samples of four methods (PCA, LDA, Line-based PCA - 3x3 block size, Line-based LDA - 3x3 block size)

 Training samples 2 3 4 5

+PCA (Eigenfaces) 83.4 87.07 89.3 91.5

 LDA (Fisherfaces) 78.83 86.9 91.03 93.6

-BLDA (3x3) 86.22 89.61 93.53 95.83
+Line-based PCA 85.55 89.05 92.72 95.03

+Line-based LDA 86.52 89.12 94.23 95.94

-Next, we try to test BLDA approach performance when the block size is changed.
-And several results can be show in the Table 2.
+Next, we try to test our approaches when the block size is changed.
+And several results can be shown in the Table 2 & 3.
 The same protocol as previous experiments, we choose the recognition result of the dimension feature vectors which give the best accuracy.